by Stacy Bolt

 Day Three: I liked the black poop better.

 Among the many things I was unprepared for was the staggering amount of my own intellectual real estate that would be given over to poop.
 Besides the occasional plea to light a candle, my husband and I never used to talk about poop.
-But before you could say ‘explosive meconium’, we became incapable of having a poop-free conversation.
+But before you could say ‘explosive meconium,’ we became incapable of having a poop-free conversation.
 As we discovered, this is an excellent tactic to get rid of unwanted visitors.
 Because as fascinating as it may be to you, no one really wants to hear about your baby’s poop.
 Unless of course it’s another parent.
 If you’re talking to another parent about poop, there’s no telling how long it might go on.
 But I can guarantee that the words “grainy, mustardy consistency” will be used at least once.
 If men are involved, add “viscosity” and “Jesus H. Christ” to the list.

 While all of this provided ample entertainment for my newly addled brain, it still didn’t help me.
-Despite a Tivo full of mommy shows, the advice of my friends and the Leaning Tower of Parenting Books next to my bed, I had yet to find something that would tell me how to be a mother.
+Despite a DVR full of mommy shows, the advice of my friends, and the Leaning Tower of Parenting Books I kept next to my bed, I had yet to find something that would tell me how to be a mother.
 And I needed that.
 After all, I hadn’t carried my son inside me.
 I hadn’t pushed him out of me.
 How could I have a maternal instinct when I’d never even worn maternity clothes?
 But a funny thing happened while I was trying to figure out how to be a mother: I realized that I already knew.
 This knowledge came to me the day my son barfed directly into my mouth and I laughed.
 That’s not the reaction I would have expected from myself.
 Scream?
 Yes.
 Cry?
 Absolutely.
 Run away and never come back?
 Hell yes.
-But I didn’t do any of those things.
+But I didn’t do any those things.
 I just laughed.
 And then he laughed.
 And right at that stinky, messy, funny moment, I knew that I was a mother.
 Really and truly.
 No qualifiers needed.

 With the title of mother, I finally get to do what all mothers live for: dispense unsolicited advice.
-So for the benefit of any new moms, instant or otherwise, who might be reading this and hoping for some guidance, I’d like to leave you with my top three parenting insights:
+So for the benefit of any new moms, instant or otherwise, who might be reading and hoping for some guidance, I’d like to leave you with my top three parenting insights:

-First, if you find yourself huddled in the bathroom sobbing uncontrollably from a combination of sleep deprivation and the crushing weight of your perceived maternal incompetence, turn on the faucet.
+First, if you find yourself locked in the bathroom sobbing uncontrollably from a combination of sleep deprivation and the crushing weight of your perceived maternal incompetence, turn on the faucet.
 It masks the sound.